 Branded cars may seem ideal because they typically cost less, but there are factors you should keep in mind before you buy:

 - Vehicles involved in past claims can have extensive hidden damage to the structure, electrical systems and other parts that a buyer may not always know how to check.
 Always have a licensed mechanic you trust inspect the vehicle first.

-- In some provinces, the “None” brand could also mean the vehicle had a damage-related brand outside of your province or Canada, may have been damaged or rebuilt before the branding system was instituted, or the degree of damage didn’t meet the branding criteria.
+- In some provinces, the “None” brand could also mean the vehicle had a damage-related brand outside of your province or Canada.
+It may have also been damaged or rebuilt before the branding system was instituted, or the degree of damage didn’t meet the branding criteria.
 Check with your local registry office for a vehicle history report, which typically includes information from anywhere in North America.
 Private reports from suppliers like CARFAX Canada can also provide information about the vehicle’s history that’s well worth the fee.
-It will reveal any previous accident reports submitted to a collision-reporting centre and/or insurance company.
+It will reveal any previous accident reports submitted to a collision-reporting centre or insurance company.

 *Not all products are available in all provinces.